jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 **Windows**: Works great.
 If you have issues with the buffer size going to 136, download the updated driver version `4.64.15.598` from [http://beta.focusrite.com/](http://beta.focusrite.com/)

-**macOS**: Works great. (measured interface latency with Oblique Audio RTL Utility, 48000 hz, 64 samples and cable from output to input on Mac OS X: around `7.5 ms`.
+**macOS**: Works great. (measured interface latency with Oblique Audio RTL Utility, 48000 Hz, 64 samples and cable from output to input on Mac OS X: around `7.5 ms`.
 Note this is **only the interface latency** not the latency in Jamulus)

 **Linux**: works.